KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 The force that consumes form and breaks coherence.

 **Function**
-Catalyst for collapse or sacred return.
+Catalyst for collapse or integrative return.

 **Zenetist Placement**
 **VOS / AD** — Void of Self / Absolute Dispersion.